heinoskov/huawei-solar-battery-optimizations/README.md

 ### 3. Fully Fed to Grid

-**Description**: In this mode, all excess solar energy is fed back to the grid instead of being stored in the battery.
+**Description**: In this mode, all excess solar energy is fed back to the grid instead of being stored in the battery and in some circumstances will also drain the battery.

 **Use Case**: Useful in scenarios where feeding energy to the grid is more beneficial than storing it.
+Especially if electricity price for selling is high.

 **When to Use**:
 - When grid feed-in tariffs are particularly high